statway/DTNE/README.md

 For tutorials and full documentation and DTNE's API, see our [Readthedocs page](https://dtne.readthedocs.io/).
 Several example Jupyter notebooks are provided in the `notebooks/` directory, demonstrating DTNE’s usage on various single-cell datasets.
+The single-cell datasets can be downloaded from link [GoogleDrive](https://drive.google.com/drive/folders/1UFKBWFJ7BhzcABpa4DZXssthQuTGMfmU?usp=sharing).

 ## Citation
 If you use DTNE in your research, please cite the paper.